Unipotent Ideals and Harish-Chandra Bimodules: Introduction

 which plays the same role with respect to $\mathrm{Irr}_u(G(k))$ that $\unip(G(\F_q))$ plays with respect to $\mathrm{Irr}(G(\F_q))$.
 In particular, these representations should satisfy suitable analogs of properties (i) and (ii) above.

-The goal of this paper is to give a definition of $\mathrm{Unip}(G(k))$ in the case when $k=\CC$.
-The definition we propose is geometric in nature, and well-aligned with the orbit method, which is a guiding philosophy in the subject (see \cite{Vogan1992} for an overview).
+The goal of {this monograph} is to give a definition of $\mathrm{Unip}(G(k))$ in the case when $k=\CC$.
+The definition we propose is geometric in nature, and well-aligned with the orbit method, which is a guiding philosophy in the subject (see the preface above for a brief account or \cite{Vogan1992} for a more detailed overview).
 Our approach will shed some light on the more complicated case of $k=\RR$, see Section \ref{subsec:realgroups}.

-In this paper, we will take an algebraic point of view: our main objects of study are Harish-Chandra bimodules (rather than group representations, which are analytic in nature).
+In {this monograph}, we will take an algebraic point of view: our main objects of study are Harish-Chandra bimodules (rather than group representations, which are analytic in nature).
 It is well known that these two formalisms are equivalent.
 We recall the basic theory of Harish-Chandra bimodules in Section \ref{subsec:HCbimodsclassical}.

-\subsection{Existing constructions}
+\section{Existing constructions}

-In \cite{BarbaschVogan1985}, Barbasch and Vogan, following ideas of Arthur \cite{Arthur1983}, defined a set of representations called \emph{special unipotent}.
+In \cite{BarbaschVogan1985}, Barbasch and Vogan, following ideas of Arthur \cite{Arthur1983}, defined a set of representations called \emph{special unipotent} .
 We will briefly review their construction and discuss its limitations.

 Let $G$ be a complex reductive algebraic group and let $\fg$ be its Lie algebra.
 Let $\fg^{\vee}$ be the Langlands dual of $\fg$.
 If we fix a Cartan subalgebra $\fh \subset \fg$, there is a Cartan subalgebra $\fh^{\vee} \subset \fg^{\vee}$, canonically identified with $\fh^*$.
 To each nilpotent $\Ad(\fg^{\vee})$-orbit $\mathbb{O}^{\vee} \subset (\fg^{\vee})^*$, we can associate a maximal ideal in the enveloping algebra $U(\fg)$ as follows.
 First, using an $\Ad(\fg^{\vee})$-invariant isomorphism $(\fg^{\vee})^* \simeq \fg^{\vee}$, we can identify $\OO^{\vee}$ with a nilpotent $\Ad(\fg^{\vee})$-orbit in $\fg^{\vee}$ (still denoted by $\mathbb{O}^{\vee}$).
 Choose an element $e^{\vee} \in \mathbb{O}^{\vee}$ and an $\mathfrak{sl}(2)$-triple $(e^{\vee},f^{\vee},h^{\vee})$.
 Acting by $\Ad(\fg^{\vee})$ if necessary, we can arrange so that $h^{\vee} \in \fh^{\vee}$.
 This element is well-defined modulo the usual action of $W$.
 Every $W$-orbit in $\fh^*$ determines an infinitesimal character for $U(\fg)$ by means of the Harish-Chandra isomorphism $\mathfrak{Z}(\fg) \simeq \CC[\fh^*]^W$.
 Consider the infinitesimal character corresponding to the element $\frac{1}{2}h^{\vee} \in \fh^{\vee} \simeq \fh^*$, and let $I_{\mathrm{max}}(\frac{1}{2}h^{\vee}) \subset U(\fg)$ be the (unique) maximal ideal with this given infinitesimal character.